qitab/bazelisp/doc/rules.md

 | <a id="lisp_compile_srcs-instrument_coverage"></a>instrument_coverage |  Controls coverage instrumentation, with the following values: -1 (default) - Instruments if coverage is enabled for this target.
 0 - Instruments never.
 1 - Instruments always (for testing purposes).   |  <code>-1</code> |
 | <a id="lisp_compile_srcs-indexer_metadata"></a>indexer_metadata |  Extra metadata files to be passed to the --deps flag of LispCompile when the Kythe indexer is run.
 Ignored by the build image itself, but this appears in the command-line for the LispCompile action which can be inspected by action_listener.   |  <code>[]</code> |

+**RETURNS**

+struct with fields:
+    - lisp_info: LispInfo for the target
+    - output_fasl: Combined FASL for this target (which is also included in lisp_info.fasls if there are srcs)
+    - build_flags: Args to pass to all LispCompile and LispCore actions